django/deps/draft/0020-annual-release-cycle.rst

 Under the current policy, users on an LTS release do not receive most bugfixes, which land only on the current feature release branch.
-Not only does this mean that we have value that we're not able to deliver but, there are reports of users ceasing to file issues with Django and engage in the maintenance process, instead maintaining private patches against their LTS version.
+Not only does this mean that we have value that we're not able to deliver, but there are reports of users ceasing to file issues with Django and engage in the maintenance process, instead maintaining private patches against their LTS version.